 Assessment method.
-How we will measure progress on this item: Grant awards and nonrecurring collaborative agreements for Arboretum projects will be tracked over time and included in the annual budget report.
+How we will measure progress on this item: Grant awards and non-recurring collaborative agreements for Arboretum projects will be tracked over time and included in the annual budget report.

-Results: LFUCG Council awarded \$22,000 to the Visitor Center expansion and renovation project in March 2021.
+Results: LFUCG Council awarded \$200,000 to the Visitor Center expansion and renovation project in June 2022.

-Analysis of results and reflection: Initiation of grant projects have not been a priority during the past fiscal year, occurring as it did during the COVID-19 pandemic.
+Analysis of results and reflection: Initiation of grant projects have not been a priority during the past fiscal year.